 Have a nice trademark or name

-You can choose words, words and drawing, or only drawings for your trademark.
-How to make your local trademark connected with Chinese trademark when people remind it in mind?
+You can choose words, (English letters or Chinese characters) words and drawing, or only drawings for your trademark.
+How to make your local mark connected with Chinese trademark when people remind it in mind?
 Actually it is very important for business developing, especially at the beginning.

 Phonetic translation is a good way for you to make the Chinese name sound similar to the English name.
 For example, Boeing is translated as Bo Yin, it sounds similar to the English name and very easy to remember in public.
 Another good way is literal translation.
 Take facebook for example.
 It was translated into Lian Shu in China.
 It does not mean anything for the company, nor shows that facebook is one internet company.
-But it is nice name for the company, short and remembered in your heart soon.
+But it is nice name for the company, short and easy to be remembered in your heart.

 If you need any help, please feel free to contact with us.
-We are native Chinese office and will give you best solution.
+We are native Chinese trade mark office and will give you best solution.

 You can search for China register trademark on CNIPA’s (Trademark Office of National Intellectual Property Administration) official website.
+It is legal with updated informative trademark database.
+You can get exact search results here.
 If you are not familiar with it, we can help you do trademark search in Chinese.

 1.Searching for similar trademark as you plan to register